-Steamed, boiled, fried, tossed in soup, or in a dip, we love our blue crab on the Gulf Coast!
-It is most important to use fresh jumbo lump crab when preparing this recipe, and I buy mine from local seafood purveyors like Destin Ice at Inlet Beach, in Destin Ice in Destin, or Joe Patti’s Seafood in Pensacola.
+Steamed, boiled, fried, tossed in soup, or in a dip, we love our blue crab on the Gulf Coast.
+It is most important to use fresh jumbo lump crab when preparing this recipe, and I buy mine from local seafood purveyors like Destin Ice at Inlet Beach, Destin Ice in Destin, or Joe Patti’s Seafood in Pensacola.

 This is a simple recipe that can be jazzed up for brunch, or served on its own with a wedge of lemon and your favorite sauce.
 You can make the cakes smaller to feed eight, and easily double the recipe if you have company coming.

 Jumbo Lump Crab Cakes

 - 3 tablespoons butter

 - 2 garlic cloves very finely chopped

 - 3 tablespoons small very finely diced onion

 - 3/4 cup fine plain or panko bread crumbs